-TOP 17 REASONS to VOTE FPTP and NO to PRO REP:
+TOP 17 REASONS to SUPPORT FPTP and NOT PROPORTIONAL REPRESENTATION:

 #16: We should vote No to Pro Rep to protest the waste of millions of dollars to hold the rigged referendum!
 Maybe it’s peanuts compared to the $27 million cash plus tax credit supports given to the political parties over four years, less than it costs to get a good CEO, and might result in much improved management of our BC government’s $40 billion annual spending, but it’s still money!

 #15: “If in doubt, don’t” is a valid reason to reject any change and stick with what we know, so vote No to Pro Rep. Unless you think it’s wiser to entrust the decision to referendum voters who have bothered to inform themselves about modern voting systems.